Back to All Events

 While some singers with hypermobility may find that their range is extended, being hypermobile can put singers and voice users at risk of strain, injury and pain.

-In this session, vocal physiotherapist Lucie Rayner will explore how voice users can understand hypermobility and it’s effects on the voice and how to understand when help or guidance should be sought, covering the following topics:
+In this session, vocal physiotherapists Lucie Rayner and Thanh Thi Tran will explore how voice users can understand hypermobility and it’s effects on the voice and how to understand when help or guidance should be sought, covering the following topics:

 • Hypermobility